Distilleries Brewing in Town

 Malahat Spirits Company

-I tasted this popular spiced rum while eating a cake soaked in it and was hooked.
+I tasted this popular spiced rum while eating a cake soaked in the liquor and was hooked.
 The owners of Malahat began experimenting with just the right combination of yeast, molasses, spices and herbs in 2012 to make their white, spiced and ginger rums.
 And as is said, the rest is history.
-The spiced won a gold medal at the San Francisco World Spirits Competition.
+The spiced rum won a gold medal at the San Francisco World Spirits Competition.
 One of the owners, Ken Lee, told me a whiskey is being developed and knowing this company, it will be as distinctive as the rums.
 During prohibition rumrunners looked for the 5-masted Malahat schooner sailing down the Pacific coast loaded with cases of rum.
 Now a bottle is much easier to find.

 *A good way to sample many local handmade spirits from different companies will be at the second annual Distilled Spirits and Cocktails Festival, Saturday June 25, 2016 at the Del Mar fairgrounds.
 Until then, I’ll be seeking out quality bars and restaurants for these precious local liquids and hoping to savor them again.
 Festival information at www.distilledsandiego.com